JasonSKK/Gaussian-Sonificator-Visualisator/README.md

 **Visuals are coming soon (Open Frameworks).**

 1) Load .touchosc layout on TouchOSC
-2) Make sure the connection is ok via ON/OFF button (it will start to generate values)
+2) Make sure the connection is ok (IP - port) via ON/OFF button (it will start to generate values)
 3) Enjoy